cgrates/cgrates/docs/chargers.rst

 * Calculating standard charges for the *Customer* calling as well as for the *Reseller*/*Distributor*.
 One can build chains of charging rules if multiple *Resellers* are involved.
 * Calculating revenue based on *Customer* vs *Supplier* pricing.
-* Calculating pricing for multiple *Suppliers* for revenue protection.
+* Calculating pricing for multiple *RouteS* for revenue protection.
 * Adding *local* vs *mobile* charges for *premium numbers* when accessed from mobile headsets.
 * etc.